haimanm3/Endless-Runner-Game/README.md

-# 🕹️ Endless Runner Game
+# 🕹️ Endless Runner Game - Tweety Bird

 A Java-based endless runner game developed as a Software Engineering Capstone project at Rhode Island College (RIC).
 Built in a team of four using Agile and Scrum methodologies, the game features dynamic obstacle generation, menu navigation, pause/resume functionality, and a score tracking system.